Emanuele-n/Robot-Learning-Control/README.md

 # Robot-Learning-Control
+Final Project for the course in Robotics 2 A.Y.
+2019/2020.

+## Project Description
 In order to make a robot system execute tasks as regulation and trajectory tracking it needs definitely a feedback control which effectively correct the errors of the feed-forward commands.
 Standard control methods consist in the inversion of the dynamics model in order to calculate the necessary torque that